-Over the last 12 months, the Portfolio invested as much as 20.72% of its net assets in the Signature Canadian Bond Fund, as much as 20.50% of its net assets in the TD Canadian Core Plus Bond Fund, as much as 12.84% of its net assets in the Beutel Goodman Canadian Equity Fund and as much as 13.63% of its net assets in the Fidelity Canadian Disciplined Equity[®] Fund.
+Over the last 12 months, the Portfolio invested as much as 20.72% of its net assets in the Signature Canadian Bond Fund, as much as 20.50% of its net assets in the TD Canadian Core Plus Bond Fund, as much as 14.70% of its net assets in the Beutel Goodman Canadian Equity Fund, as much as 13.43% of its net assets in the Fidelity Canadian Disciplined Equity® Fund and as much as 10.57% of its net assets in the Capital Group Global Equity Fund (Canada).
 See Risks relating to concentration for a description of those risks.